Intellis-Blog-Software-Facility-Capital-Planning

 Margaret Hamilton

-Margaret is stands beside stacks of code for software that she and her team developed for the guidance system on the NASA Apollo program in 1969.
+Margaret stands beside stacks of code for software that she and her team developed for the guidance system on the NASA Apollo program in 1969.
 (Photo: MIT).

 Lynn Conway